 My hobbies include reading.
 I read in parks, in cafés, on my couch, on vacation.
 To me, reading is the biggest luxury, and my favorite activity.
 When I am on break from school, I read nearly every day.
 Occasionally I also enjoy walking around the mountains and going to events in the city.

-Seton Hall University - MA, Diplomacy and International Relations
+Graduate Degree: Seton Hall University - Master of Arts, Diplomacy and International Relations

 GRE Quantitative: 156